apiaryio/swagger2blueprint/README.md

 Converts a [Swagger](http://swagger.io/) API description into the [API Blueprint](https://apiblueprint.org/) format.
 It is built on the [Fury.js](https://github.com/apiaryio/fury.js) API description library.

+Currently supported is Swagger version 2.0.
+If you would like to convert a Swagger 1.2 document, please first use [swagger-converter](https://github.com/apigee-127/swagger-converter).

 ## Installation

 Requires [Node.js](https://nodejs.org/) and a compiler to install.